Hunting at the BCCER

 - All hunters must have a valid California hunting license and appropriate deer tags and/or bird stamps before applying for any hunt on the BCCER.

-- All California Fish and Game Code laws apply.
+- All California Fish and Wildlife Code laws apply.

 - If drawn, each Hunter will be required to read, sign and return the Hunting Regulations Form and the Hunting Liability Release Form prior to being issued a permit.